 Colors Shimmering in the Light: Islamic Mosaics Panorama

 One of the most characteristic aspects of early Islamic architecture all over the world is the abundant use of mosaics, both in secular and religious buildings.
 Moreover, they are applied inside as well as on exterior walls.
-Some of the most famous examples will be featured in our first Islamic mosaics panorama.
+Some of the most famous examples are featured in our Islamic mosaics panorama.

 It’s important to keep in mind that no artistic phenomena are born in a vacuum, because cultures interact, leaving visible traces of one another in the material heritage.
 One example of this cultural diffusion is the use of mosaics by the early Muslims.
 Started in Mesopotamia in the 3rd millennium BCE, mosaics were widespread in Ancient Greek and later Ancient Roman art (or interior design, if you wish).
 As the Arab tribes were often merchants, they knew the people they were trading with well and also the trends that were in vogue.
 In terms of building decoration, one of the most popular materials of the time was Byzantine mosaic, which was made up of tiny pieces of glass, ceramic, marble, or precious stones and metals, which shimmered in the light.